Sensitivity to longitudinal vector boson scattering and doubly-charged Higgs boson production in $\mathbf{W^\pm W^\pm jj}$ at future hadron colliders: Introduction

 \section{Introduction}

 Vector boson scattering (VBS) processes are important probes of the non-Abelian gauge structure of the electroweak (EW) interactions and the EW symmetry breaking mechanism.
-The unitarity of the tree-level amplitude of the scattering of longitudinally polarized gauge bosons at high energies~\cite{Veltman:1976rt,Lee:1977yc,Lee:1977eg} \emph{could} be restored by the Higgs-like boson observed at the CERN LHC with a mass of about $125$ GeV~\cite{AtlasPaperCombination,CMSPaperCombination,CMSPaperCombination2}.
+The unitarity of the tree-level amplitude of the scattering of longitudinally polarized gauge bosons at high energies~\cite{Veltman:1976rt,Lee:1977yc,Lee:1977eg} \emph{could} be restored by the Higgs-like boson observed at the CERN Large Hadron Collider (LHC) with a mass of about $125$ GeV~\cite{AtlasPaperCombination,CMSPaperCombination}.
 However, modifications of the cross sections of processes involving scattering of longitudinally polarized gauge bosons with respect to the Standard Model (SM) expectations are predicted in physics beyond the SM models via the presence of additional new resonances or via modifications of the Higgs boson couplings to gauge bosons~\cite{Espriu:2012ih,Chang:2013aya,Lee:2018fxj}.

 The VBS processes at proton-proton ($pp$) colliders are characterized by the presence of two gauge bosons in association with a forward/backward pair of jets.
-The goal of this note is to study the prospects for measuring the polarized scattering of same-sign \ssWWVBS~production at a future high energy $pp$ machine~\cite{FCC:2018vvp,CEPCStudyGroup:2018rmc}.
-In particular, our studies focus on future hadron colliders operating at a $\sqrt{s}$ of 27, 50 and 100 TeV (the latter of which corresponding to the FCC-hh collider~\cite{FCC:2018vvp}) with an integrated luminosity of 30 ab$^{-1}$.
-The leptonic decay mode of pure EW production of same-sign \ssWWVBS, where both W bosons decay into electrons or muons, is a promising final state as the background contribution from the strong (QCD-induced) production of \ssWWVBS~is small.
-The ATLAS and CMS Collaborations have measured the EW production of the \ssWWVBS~process at $\sqrt{s}=8$ and $13$ TeV~\cite{Aad:2014zda,Khachatryan:2014sta,Sirunyan:2017ret,Aaboud:2019nmv,Sirunyan:2020gyx}.
+The goal of this paper is to study the prospects for measuring the polarized scattering of same-electric-charge (same-sign) \ssWWVBS~production at a future high energy $pp$ machine~\cite{FCC:2018vvp,CEPCStudyGroup:2018rmc}.
+In particular, our studies focus on future hadron colliders operating at a center-of-mass energy ($\sqrt{s}$) of 27, 50 and 100 TeV (corresponding respectively to the High-Energy LHC (HE-LHC) using advanced high-field dipole magnets, a Future Circular Collider (FCC)-like ring using LHC magnet technology, and to the envisioned FCC-hh collider~\cite{FCC:2018vvp}) with an integrated luminosity of 30 ab$^{-1}$.
+The leptonic decay mode of EW production of same-sign \ssWWVBS, where both W bosons decay into electrons or muons (including those coming from tau leptons) and their respective (anti-) neutrinos, is a promising final state as the ratio between the strong (QCD-induced) and electroweak production of \ssWWVBS~is small.
+The ATLAS and CMS Collaborations have measured EW \ssWWVBS~production at $\sqrt{s}=8$ and $13$ TeV~\cite{Aad:2014zda,Khachatryan:2014sta,Sirunyan:2017ret,Aaboud:2019nmv,Sirunyan:2020gyx, ATLAS:2023sua}.